abstracta/wiresham/README.md

           E.g.: `java -jar wiresham-standalone.jar -p 2324 -a 0.0.0.0 traffic.pcap`

           > Run `java -jar wiresham-standalone.jar -h` to get usage instructions and help.
+      1. Same as previous one but start Wiresham in standalong mode to emulate a client application (instead of a service application):

+        E.g.: `java -jar wiresham-standalone.jar -t 0.0.0.0:23 -a 0.0.0.0 wireshark-dump.json`

+        > Note that the only difference with previous example is the use of `-t` to specify target server address instead of the `-p` option to specify the local port.

-      1. Convert the tcpdump or Wireshark dump to a reduced `.yaml` file (an example file can be found in [simple.yaml](src/test/resources/simple.yaml)), optionally manually tune it (response times or binary packets), add it to the project repository and implement tests using [VirtualTcpService class](src/main/java/us/abstracta/wiresham/VirtualTcpService.java).
+      1. Convert the tcpdump or Wireshark dump to a reduced `.yaml` file (an example file can be found in [simple.yaml](src/test/resources/simple.yaml)), optionally manually tune it (response times or binary packets), add it to the project repository and implement tests using [VirtualTcpService class](src/main/java/us/abstracta/wiresham/VirtualTcpService.java) or [VirtualTcpClient class](src/main/java/us/abstracta/wiresham/VirtualTcpClient.java).

           To convert a script run something like `java -jar wiresham-standalone.jar -d reduced-dump.yml -a 0.0.0.0 wireshark-dump.json`.